-Risk and reward are two sides of the same coin.
-Risk in itself is not bad.
-What is bad, is risk that is mismanaged, misunderstood or mispriced.
-The board of directors determined the risk tolerance for the group and ARC is constantly testing, monitoring and implementing safety measures to ensure that the risk tolerance of the group is not enthused.
-The risk tolerance of the group is clearly identified and defined.
-To help management to identify risk indicators, ARC is informed of the risks and exposures which the company may face.
-ARC is also updated regularly on the company’s strategic objectives, procedures and evaluations.
+Risk in itself is not bad, except when risk is mismanaged, misunderstood or mispriced.
+We are entrusted to ensure bets are correctly placed, bets that might affect the future of the group.
+The board of directors determines the risk tolerance for the group and the ARC is constantly testing, monitoring and implementing safety measures to ensure that the risk tolerance of the group is not enthused.
+As such, the risk tolerance of the group is clearly identified and defined.
+To assist management to identify risk indicators, the ARC is informed of the risks and exposures which the company may face.
+The ARC is also updated regularly on the company’s strategic objectives, procedures and evaluations.

 Risk is not only measured in monetary value, but reputational risk is also of great importance.
-How the group’s actions are perceived by others in the market adds another layer of responsibility to be a good corporate citizen.
-The environment in which a company operates, the social impact it has and the economic impact and influence are all factors that must be considered when measuring risk.
+Are we a responsible player in this game and in the market?
+How the group’s actions are perceived by others in the market adds another layer of responsibility to being a good corporate citizen.
+The environment in which a company operates, the social impact it has, the economic impact and overall influence are all factors that must be considered when measuring risk.

 Trustco is not a company that engages in a “box-ticking” exercise to ensure compliance, but rather sees compliance as a means to enhance shareholder return.
-As chairman of the ARC I can enthusiastically congratulate the company for actively pursuing good governance, cultivating a culture of excellence, and at all times being transparent.
-(Refer to corporate
+As chairman of the ARC, I can congratulate the company for actively pursuing good governance principles, cultivating a culture of excellence, and at all times being transparent.

 Chairman of the audit and risk committee